seojuice

 • name: exact video title

-• description: first 160 chars of YouTube description
+• description: first 160 chars of the YouTube description

 • uploadDate, duration, and contentUrl

 This makes the page eligible for rich-video snippets and AI-assistant citations.
-(I'm honestly less sure how aggressively Google surfaces VideoObject schema in 2026 versus, say, structured data on the surrounding article, but on the show-note pages we tested it didn't hurt, and on two of them the page picked up a video thumbnail in SERPs within a few weeks of the schema landing.)
+I am less sure how aggressively Google surfaces VideoObject schema in 2026 versus structured data on the surrounding article, but on the pages we tested it did not hurt, and two picked up a video thumbnail in SERPs within a few weeks.

-Follow this playbook and a tarot video stops being a one-off content drop; it ranks on YouTube, surfaces in Google video packs, and feeds viewers back to your booking page through descriptions, pinned comments, and the show-note article.
-None of those steps are dramatic on their own; that's the point.
+Follow this and a tarot video stops being a one-off content drop.
+It ranks on YouTube, surfaces in Google video packs, and feeds viewers back to your booking page.
+None of those steps are dramatic on their own.
+That is the point.

-What Proprietary Data We've Got, and What We Don't
+What Data We've Got, and What We Don't

-One thing I want to be honest about, because nobody else writing about this niche seems willing to be: I don't have a clean industry-wide dataset on spiritual-services SEO.
-Across the spiritual-practitioner sites we've onboarded onto SEOJuice's crawl index, the median site has more than half of its pages missing a meta description and roughly one in three pages missing an H1, both numbers materially higher than what we see across our SaaS or ecommerce cohorts.
-Those are small-sample observations from our own index rather than an industry study, and I'd take them as directional rather than definitive.
-If you want a broader-sample reference point on the local-search side, the 2024 BrightLocal Local Consumer Review Survey is the closest thing the industry has to a stable baseline, and the figures on review-driven discovery line up with what we've seen in practitioner booking funnels.
+I want to be honest, because nobody else writing about the niche seems willing to be: I do not have a clean industry-wide dataset here.
+Across the practitioner sites we have onboarded onto SEOJuice's crawl index, the median site has more than half its pages missing a meta description and roughly one in three missing an H1, both materially higher than our SaaS or ecommerce cohorts.
+That is a small-sample observation from our own index, not an industry study, so take it as directional.
+For a broader-sample reference on the local-search side, the 2024 BrightLocal Local Consumer Review Survey is the closest thing to a stable baseline, and its figures on review-driven discovery line up with what we have seen in practitioner booking funnels.

 FAQ: SEO for Tarot Readers and Astrology Creators

-These are the questions the reader and the two practitioners after her actually asked me on calls, in the order they came up most often.
+These are the questions practitioners actually asked me on calls, in roughly the order they came up.

 Q1.
 Do daily horoscope posts still help SEO?

-A: They're useful for freshness signals, but competition is fierce.
-Treat horoscopes as crawl-bait: short, keyword-rich blurbs that internally link to evergreen guides.
+A: They are useful for freshness signals, but competition is fierce.
+Treat horoscopes as crawl-bait: short, keyword-rich blurbs of around 150 words that internally link to evergreen guides.
 The long-form content is what actually ranks and converts.
-The composite reader publishes daily horoscope snippets at around 150 words each; their purpose is entirely to drive traffic to her pillar content.

 Q2.
 Should I put the video transcript on the same page as the video?

 A: Yes, below the fold.
-A cleaned-up transcript adds 1,000+ indexable words and boosts VideoObject schema eligibility.
-As I mentioned above, prefer an accordion that keeps the first chunk visible; retention is better than a wall of text and crawlers still index the full thing.
+A cleaned-up transcript adds a thousand-plus indexable words and boosts VideoObject schema eligibility.
+Prefer an accordion that keeps the first chunk visible; retention beats a wall of text, and crawlers still index the full thing.

 Q3.
 Does using card names as H2 headings count as keyword stuffing?

-A: No, if each H2 introduces genuine explanation ("The Lovers: Themes of Union and Choice").
+A: No, as long as each H2 introduces genuine explanation ("The Lovers: Themes of Union and Choice").
 Google parses card titles as entities; structured headings improve both SEO and reader navigation.

 Q4.
 Can I rank globally if my service pages show prices in local currency?

-A: Yes, add a USD estimate in parentheses and clarify "Sessions conducted via Zoom, worldwide time-zones accommodated."
-Include timeZone in LocalBusiness schema for clarity.
-(Worth flagging: there's an ongoing argument in the local-SEO community about whether online-only LocalBusiness schema confuses Google or helps it; we lean toward including it, but reasonable people disagree.)
+A: Yes.
+Add a USD estimate in parentheses and clarify "Sessions conducted via Zoom, worldwide time zones accommodated," and include timeZone in LocalBusiness schema.
+There is an ongoing argument about whether online-only LocalBusiness schema confuses Google or helps it; we lean toward including it, but reasonable people disagree.

 Q5.
 What's the best length for a service-page FAQ answer?